MainframeOS/erebos/docs/introduction.md

 The [Erebos CLI](cli.md) provides useful commands to use Swarm's [Bzz](cli.md#bzz-commands) (including [feeds](cli.md#feed-commands)) and [Pss](cli.md#pss-commands) APIs.

 It also supports more advanced use cases, such as interacting with [Timelines](cli.md#timeline-commands) and a simple way to publish [static websites](cli.md#website-commands).

+### JSON-RPC specification

+[Various JSON-RPC libraries](rpc-intro.md) are provided to support communications with Ethereum, Swarm or other JSON-RPC interfaces.